 On this page

-If you want to lay cables and pipelines (and the equipment that goes with it) in public land within a Dutch municipality, you need a permit.
-You can apply for this permit to your local municipal authority.
+You can apply for a permit to your local municipal authority.
 With your permit application, you must enclose land registry details and details about the pipelines or cables.

 Laying cables and pipelines in a provincial road or waterway

-If you want to lay cables and pipelines in or under a provincial road or waterway, you may need an authorization or permit from the provincial authorities.
+If you want to lay cables and pipelines in, around or under a provincial road or waterway, you may need an authorization or permit from the provincial authorities.
 For more information, please contact your provincial authorities.

 Duty to report changes